Saturday, March 06, 2021

 Core Blimey!

-Giant trees and rocks throughout level one and it's pretty much green throughout!
+Giant trees and rocks throughout level one, and it's pretty much green throughout!

 Big levels, Big Guns, Big Monsters

-There are eight ginormous levels stuffed with hundreds of aliens out for human blood.
-Some will stroll into your line of fire whereas others swirl majestically onto the screen.
-So, it's obvious what to do - bang on the fire button and kill as many as possible.
-Power-ups are available along the way to upgrade your ship's firepower.
-They are essential and blessed with different types of upgrades: forward firepower, speed, side armaments, shields, etc. Sadly, these pickups areas are few, so I was often left vulnerable and underpowered after losing a life.
+There are eight ginormous levels stuffed with hundreds of aliens.
+Some will stroll into your line of fire, whereas others swirl majestically onto the screen.
+So, it's obvious what to do - bang on the fire button and kill them.
+Power-ups are available to upgrade your ship's firepower.
+They are essential and blessed with different types of upgrades: forward firepower, speed, side armaments, shields, etc. Sadly, these pickup areas are few, so I was often left vulnerable and underpowered after losing a life.
 Yes, power-ups are gone after dying.

-Later levels might look funky but the gameplay remains exactly the same!
+Later levels might look funky, but the gameplay remains exactly the same!

 Aesthetics

-Some of the bosses are great and some are... rather rubbish!
+Some of the bosses are great, and some are... rather rubbish!

 The CryptO'pinion?

 Rob & Lee, coder and artist for Frenetic.
-Gee whiz thanks, guys.
-It's a lame ending screen too!
+Gee whiz, thanks, guys.
+It's a lame ending screen, too!

 2 comments: